 My life is additionally blessed by other endeavors that ultimately add to my depth as a health care provider.
 I am a semi-professional singer involved in many singing endeavors, author, avid reader, knitter, and avid “science nerd,” always keeping up with the latest literature in my field.
-I am deeply committed to anti-bullying education, deeply connected to my spiritual community, a (multiple) pet lover, the mother of two amazing sons, a spectacular daughter-in-law, and a beautiful grandson.
-I am blessed being married to an amazing man for 35 years.
+I am deeply committed to anti-bullying education, deeply connected to my spiritual community, a (multiple) pet lover, the mother of two amazing sons, a spectacular daughter-in-law, and two beautiful grandsons.
+I am blessed being married to an amazing man for 36 years.

 I feel that I have come full circle: starting with a strong basic science background, having been immersed in the high risk world of ICU nursing, to embracing the essence of the midwifery model of caring for low risk healthy women.
 With a segment of my life deeply involved in art, the humanities, community service, and a deep spiritual life, I know that I can bring to my patients a well-balanced and informed prospective of all aspects of the facets, challenges, and triumphs that birth often presents.